Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 Branded card programs enhance your customers’ shopping experience.
 They help build customer loyalty and encourage repeat purchases.

-Some of the perks you can offer with a private-label credit card are promotional financing, loyalty rewards, and discounts on future purchases.
+Some perks you can offer with a private-label credit card are promotional financing, loyalty rewards, and discounts on future purchases.

 You can give customers extended refund periods or allow product returns without receipts.